What Should Everyone Learn From Thucydides

 Pericles’ speech was motivational even though today it is hard to see it as such.

 The ideas that he portrayed seem so basic when compared to Winston Churchill’s speeches, for example, but then again, we need to bear in mind that it was such a long time ago!

 Indeed, when he tried to speak to women he did not treat them as equal to men, but including women in his speech is still an important matter, as it gives some insight into the fact that he was really trying to motivate the population of Athens and did everything he could to win the war.

 But everything was in vain since Athens lost the war against Spartans.

-Today, women around the world have great significance in societies and there are international institutions who are protecting citizens from the „strong” ones.
+Today, women around the world have great significance in societies and there are international institutions that are protecting citizens from the „strong” ones.
 But, in my opinion, you should never start with „how things should be”, but always with „how things are”.
-To accept reality is to proceed with cautious and with effective moves and strategies.
+To accept reality is to proceed with caution and with effective moves and strategies.